kasga/WP_eltjek/README.md

 # eltjek
-Navigate to the WP_eltjek folder Start the server
+Navigate to the WP_eltjek folder and start the server
 ```
 yarn start
 ```